 Inability to Access Building Materials in Due

-According to Labor MP Jason Clare, there’s a real risk that several people will miss out on the grant because they can’t start construction in the next six months.
-Some of the common concerns of recipients include not being able to access building materials timely to meet the grant requirements.
+According to Labor MP Jason Clare, there’s a real risk that several people will miss out on the grant because they can’t begin construction in the next six months.
+Some of the common concerns of recipients include not accessing building materials timely to meet the grant requirements.

 The black summer bushfires affected Australia’s hardwood and softwood supplies.
-These force many builders to source timber from overseas.
+These force many builders to source timber from foreign countries.

 Prices in the United States have risen close to 200%.
 This is now having a major flow-on effect for Aussies trying to import timber from overseas.